New Jersey Premises Liability Lawyers

-It is taken for granted that owners of businesses, private homes and other properties will do their best to prevent and remove conditions which might cause harm to someone.
+It is taken for granted that owners of businesses, private homes, and other properties will do their best to prevent and remove conditions which might cause harm to someone.
 Unfortunately, sometimes property owners and occupants are thoughtless or reckless in creating or failing to remedy these hazardous conditions.
-New Jersey law (and some Federal regulations) makes property owners and occupants legally responsible for remedying any type of hazardous condition on their premises, including:
+New Jersey law (and some federal regulations) makes property owners and occupants legally responsible for remedying any type of hazardous condition on their premises, including:

-This responsibility extends to everyone who visits or passes the property for a legitimate purpose, including customers, social guests, employees and passers-by.
-Property owners and operators are legally responsible for removing unsafe conditions within a reasonable amount of time after they learned of them, or should have known of their existence.
+This responsibility extends to everyone who visits or passes the property for a legitimate purpose, including customers, social guests, employees, and passersby.
+Property owners and operators are legally responsible for removing unsafe conditions within a reasonable amount of time after they learned of them or should have known of their existence.
 Visitors must also be properly warned of the dangers.

-Property hazards can cause a variety of accidents, including car crashes, serious falls, dog attacks, toxic exposure and violent crimes.
-They can cause wrongful deaths as well as head and spinal injuries, broken bones, permanent scarring and other grave injuries.
+Property hazards can cause a variety of accidents, including car crashes, serious falls, dog attacks, toxic exposure, and violent crimes.
+They can cause wrongful deaths, as well as head and spinal injuries, broken bones, permanent scarring, and other grave injuries.

-If you were hurt because a property's owner or operator failed to fulfill these duties, you have the right to hold them responsible for any serious injuries that result by pursuing a New Jersey hazardous conditions lawsuit.
+If you were hurt because a property’s owner or operator failed to fulfill these duties, you have the right to hold them responsible for any serious injuries that resulted by pursuing a New Jersey hazardous conditions lawsuit.
 A New Jersey hazardous conditions lawsuit can help compensate you for these injuries and the pain and suffering they cause, as well as for your medical bills and other costs caused by the accident.

 When a condition exists that creates a hazard, the property’s owner or occupier is supposed to take care of it.
 If you are injured because of a condition that a property owner was aware of and did not fix, consider an action for premises liability against the owner or tenant of the property.